DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the difference between a Service and a Resource?

+_Services are what make up modern microservice architectures - services consist of groupings of things like endpoints, database queries, and jobs to help one build an application._

+_Resources on the other hand represent a particular domain of an application such as a particular action for a service (like an individual endpoint or specific db query)._

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

 ![image](https://user-images.githubusercontent.com/10134849/83226272-986d2700-a14f-11ea-9fe4-420d1d754302.png)